shawnhuyiwen/pulse/ReadMe.md

 The test suite and data generate tools used are written in Java.
 While there is no dependency on Java when integrating with your application, it is currently required to build/develop/contribute to the code base.

-Add a JAVA_HOME environment variable to point to the Java installation and add it to the system PATH.<br>
+A JAVA_HOME environment variable needs to exist pointing to the Java installation.<br>
 There are many ways to do this, here is a simple walk through to get you going with a JDK.

 #### Windows
+The JAVA_HOME environment variable pointing to the Java installation needs to be added to the system PATH.<br>

 - Download the Windows x64 JDK <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">here.</a>
 - Run the installer.
 - Goto your Control Panel->System and click Advanced system settings on the left. <br>